Oriel House

-Oriel House (previously known as Oriel Court) is a hotel in the west end of the town of Ballincollig, County Cork, Ireland.
-It was built early in the 19th century to house administrating officers of the Ballincollig Gunpowder Mills site.
+Oriel House, now known as Talbot Hotel Cork, is a 19th-century house at the west end of the town of Ballincollig, County Cork, Ireland.
+Now operating as a hotel, it was originally built to house administrating officers of the Ballincollig Gunpowder Mills site.

 Hosting a number of other businesses after the mills closed, in 1983 it was converted to operate as a hotel by its then owner William (Bill) Shanahan.
 The hotel was sold in 2003, further developed in 2006, and underwent another change of ownership in 2014.

 History

 Construction

 Charles Henry Leslie, a Cork banker, built Ballincollig Gunpowder Mills in 1794, though Oriel House itself wasn't built until sometime after this.

 Oriel House was built early in the 19th century by the Board of Ordnance following their takeover of the mills site.
 Originally built as three houses for the administrating officers of the Gunpowder Mills, it was not known as Oriel House until some time later.
 Mr. Charles Wilkes, who was a superintendent in the Gunpowder Mills, lived in the house in the first decades of the 19th century.

 In 1834 the Gunpowder Mills were bought by Thomas Tobin of Liverpool.
 He married Catherine Ellis in 1835, and they moved into the house.
 Catherine was a painter, and so the Tobin's built an oriel window to provide additional light for painting.
 The oriel is about 20 ft and 10 ft, and has a glass roof to give maximum natural light.
 It wasn't until after this feature was added that the house became known as Oriel Court.